bontix-77/scRNAseq/README.md

 ------------------------------------------------------------------------

-🧭 Purpose & Vision This repository bridges the gap between bench experience and bioinformatic automation.
-It demonstrates how wet-lab researchers can transition individual analysis scripts into robust, portable workflows.
+🧭 **Purpose & Vision** This repository bridges the gap between bench experience and bioinformatic automation.
+It demonstrates how wet-lab researchers can transition in a short period of time individual an analysis scripts into robust, portable workflows.

 Future Roadmap: